TobiasLee/MTA-LSTM-TensorFlow/README.md

 ## Implementation Notes
 1. TAV-LSTM: feed topic embedding average to a forward network to obtain initial state of decoder.
-2. TAT-LSTM: at each time, compute attention on the topic embedding using Bahdanau Attention, and concat with input to the decoder.
+2. TAT-LSTM: at each time step, compute attention on the topic embedding using Bahdanau Attention, and concat with input to the decoder.
 3. MTA-LSTM: maintain a **coverage vector** to record the whether topic information has been expressed during the training.

-For the data preprocessing, you may refer to the origin paper and process your own data.
+**Note**: beam search used in the origin repo is **NOT SUPPORTED**.

 You can refer to the code for more details.
 If you meet any problems, feel free to raise a issue.

+For the data preprocessing, you may refer to the origin paper and process your own data.

 ## Generated Examples
 *TODO* : show some generated examples of three models (in Chinese):